MicrosoftLearning/mslearn-fabric/Instructions/Labs/01-lakehouse.md

 While many data professionals are familiar with SQL, data analysts with Power BI experience can apply their Power Query skills to create visual queries.

 1. On the toolbar, select **New visual query**.
-2. Drag the **sales** table to the new visual query editor pane that opens.
-Power Query Online is
+2. Drag the **sales** table to the new visual query editor pane that opens to create a Power Query as shown here:

     ![Screenshot of a Visual query.](./Images/visual-query.png)